Plymouth Gin Distillery

-The Plymouth Gin Distillery in the Barbican, Plymouth, England has been in operation since 1793 and used to be a significant manufacturer of gin in the UK.
+The Plymouth Gin Distillery is a gin manufacturer on The Barbican, Plymouth, England.
 Also known as the Black Friars Distillery, it is the only gin distillery in the city.
 The original building opens on to what is now Southside Street.
+Established in 1793, it is the oldest operating distillery in Britain.

 History

 Local tradition has it that it is located in what was once a Dominican Order monastery, built in 1431, although there is no evidence to support this.
 It is also said that some of the Pilgrim Fathers may have stayed here while the Mayflower was in the harbour for repairs before finally setting sail to North America.
 This is where the ship on the company label is thought to have originated from.

 It was a large merchant's house dating from around 1500.
 By 1605 the building was used as a gaol, and a Congregational meeting house from 1689 to 1705.
 It was remodelled and extended as a gin distillery from 1793 when Coates joined with the established business of Fox & Williamson.
 The business was known as Coates & Co. until March 2004.